 To qualify for the credit, all of the following conditions must be met:

-- The military service member must have been on active duty or in a reserve component in the United States Army, Navy, Air Force, Marine Corps, or Coast Guard;
+- The military service member must have been in an active or reserve component of the United States Army, Navy, Air Force, Marine Corps, Coast Guard or Space Force;

-- The combat related death must have occurred on or after January 1, 2010; and
+- The combat related death must have occurred on or after Jan.
+1, 2010;

-- The death must have occurred while the military service member was serving in a combat zone, or be the result of a wound, disease, or injury incurred while serving in the combat zone.
+- The death must have occurred while the military service member was serving in a combat zone, or be the result of a wound, disease, or injury incurred while serving in a combat zone; and

 - The service must have been on or after the date declared by the President of the United States by Executive Order as a combat zone, and on or before such designation is terminated by the President.

-- On a return, other than a joint return of husband and wife, the credit is the amount of the tax liability shown on line 22.
-Enter this credit on TC-40A, Part 4, using code 25.
+If the return is being filed by a single person (or married filing separately), the credit is equal to your tax liability shown on line 22.
+Enter this amount on TC-40A, Part 4, using code 25.

 |Combat Related Death Tax Credit Calculation|